5 Best Places to Watch Sunset in Yellowstone

 1. Lamar and Hayden Valleys

-Dusk is one of the best times of the day to spot wildlife, making Lamar Valley and Hayden Valley great places to be for sunset.
-Look for bears, bison, elk, wolves, coyotes, bald eagles, and much more while enjoying a beautiful sunset over the valley.
+Dusk is one of the best times of the day to spot wildlife, and Lamar Valley and Hayden Valley are two of the best places to be for sunset wildlife watching.
+Keep your eyes peeled for bears, bison, elk, wolves, coyotes, bald eagles, and more while you enjoy a beautiful sunset over the valley.

-Drive through Lamar Valley or Hayden Valley the hour before and after sunset, stopping in one of the many roadside pull-offs to watch for wildlife.
+How to best experience Lamar or Hayden Valley at sunset?
+Drive through either valley the hour before and after sunset, stopping in one of the many roadside pull-offs to watch for wildlife.

 2. The Grand Prismatic Spring (Midway Geyser Basin)